Meet the Indiana AEYC Staff

 Suzy Leonard joined the Indiana AEYC Staff in 2014.
 Suzy received her Bachelor’s Degree in Middle Childhood Education from Malone University and her Associate’s Degree in Visual Communication from Ivy Tech.
 Prior to her current position she worked in varied educational settings including outdoor education, special education and teaching abroad.
 Suzy also coaches competitive gymnastics.

-Kim Strich has held various positions during a career that spans 28 years in the accounting field: Bookkeeper, Payroll administrator, Audit Assistant, IT software liaison, Assistant Controller and Accounting Assistant.
+Kim Strich has held various positions during a career that spans 29 years in the accounting field: Bookkeeper, Payroll Administrator, Audit Assistant, IT software liaison, Assistant Controller and Accounting Assistant.
 Kim holds a BS in Computer Science with a minor in Business Administration.

 Indiana Accreditation Project